 - Check your browser version and update it if needed.

 - A minimum internet speed of 5Mbit or 800kbps is required to watch a Udemy course on your device.
 Test your internet connection speed to make sure your environment meets this and that your system meets Udemy’s requirements.
-If your internet speed is low, try lowering the video quality of the lecture, or watching the course during non-peak hours when your internet connection is stronger.
+If your internet speed is low, try lowering the video quality of the lecture, or watching the course when your internet connection is stronger.

 - Turn off any hardware acceleration you have installed (in Firefox or on Windows).